yazeedalrubyli/SDCND/Term1/Vehicle-Detection-and-Tracking/README.md

 Our goal in this project is to write a software pipeline to identify vehicles in a video from a front-facing camera on a car.

 ## Dataset
-Datasets are comprised of images taken from the [GTI](http://www.gti.ssr.upm.es/data/Vehicle_database.html) vehicle image database
+Datasets are comprised of images taken from the [GTI](http://www.gti.ssr.upm.es/data/Vehicle_database.html) vehicle image database.

 |    Type      | Amount |  Size | Color |
 |--------------|--------|-------|-------|